Kaviyars-cit/EV-EdunetIntern/README.md

   <li><b>Files Added in Week 3:</b></li>
   <ul>
     <li><code>main.py</code> – Python front-end interface</li>
-    This is the Website's Frontend attached to the final project
+    This is the Website's Frontend attached to the final project and ml model zipped together
   </ul>

   <br>